Skip to Main Content Page Title | UAMS Library

 About this collection:

 “Making a Difference: The M. Joycelyn Elders, M.D.
-Collection” highlights the life of Elders, who was born in rural Howard County in Southwest Arkansas, and graduated from the University of Arkansas School of Medicine in 1960.
-As a doctor, Elders wanted to improve the lives of children and became the first person in Arkansas to be board certified in pediatric endocrinology.
+Collection” highlights the career and life of Dr. Joycelyn Elders, who was born in rural Howard County in Southwest Arkansas, and graduated from the University of Arkansas School of Medicine in 1960.
+As a physician, Elders wanted to improve the lives of children and became the first person in Arkansas to be board certified in pediatric endocrinology.
 In 1987, she was appointed by Gov. Bill Clinton to lead the Arkansas Department of Health, the first woman and African American to do so.
 In 1993, Dr. Elders was appointed United States Surgeon General by President Clinton.
 She was the first Black woman to hold the position.
 She returned to UAMS as a faculty researcher and a Professor of Pediatric Endocrinology at Arkansas Children’s Hospital in 1995, until her retirement in 2002.
 To reflect the diverse content of her papers, the project includes: photographs, awards, appointments, certifications, and biographical documents.

 About this collection